The Campari and Orange Sticky Ribs That Would Make Hemingway Proud

 Husband-and-wife team Scott Tacinelli and Angela Rito share their recipe

-Invented by Gaspare Campari in the 1860s at the Bass Bar in Turin, Campari is an Italian liqueur made of a secret blend of natural ingredients including herbs, spices, bark and fruit that made its way into the Ernest Hemingway-endorsed suite of drinks that tipples like the Americano and Negroni are built around.
+Invented by Gaspare Campari in the 1860s at the Bass Bar in Turin, Campari is an Italian liqueur made of a secret blend of natural ingredients including herbs, spices, bark, and fruit that made its way into the Ernest Hemingway-endorsed suite of drinks that tipples like the Americano and Negroni are built around.

-One of the most-photographed drinks in America and likely the world due to its Instagram-ready looks and tendency to be served in places with class as well as good lighting, the three-ingredient (Campari, sweet vermouth and gin) Negroni, a favorite of Neil Patrick Harris, celebrated its 100th birthday three years ago and is still living its best life as a centenarian.
+One of the most-photographed drinks in America and likely the world due to its Instagram-ready looks and tendency to be served in places with the class as well as good lighting, the three-ingredient (Campari, sweet vermouth and gin) Negroni, a favorite of Neil Patrick Harris, celebrated its 100th birthday three years ago and is still living its best life as a centenarian.

 Though the Negroni isn’t one of the signature cocktails on offer at Michelin-starred Italian American restaurant Don Angie in NYC’s West Village, there are a number of Campari-infused items that rotate through the menu — including the ribs.

 Created by the husband-and-wife team of Scott Tacinelli and Angela Rito and featured in their 2021 cookbook Italian American the red-stained ribs are finger-sticking good thanks to a Campari-infused glaze that’s both bitter and sweet thanks to the addition of orange and honey.

 Loosely inspired by the reddish spare ribs that frequent the menus of Chinese-American takeout joints, Tacinelli and Rito’s ribs are somewhat of an adaptation of a recipe for the French classic duck à l’orange they created that also added Campari into the mix.